Heptagon: Star heptagons

 Two kinds of star heptagons (heptagrams) can be constructed from regular heptagons, labeled by Schläfli symbols {7/2}, and {7/3}, with the divisor being the interval of connection.

 Blue, {7/2} and green {7/3} star heptagons inside a red heptagon.

 Tiling and packing

 A regular triangle, heptagon, and 42-gon can completely fill a plane vertex.
 However, there is no tiling of the plane with only these polygons, because there is no way to fit one of them onto the third side of the triangle without leaving a gap or creating an overlap.
 In the hyperbolic plane, tilings by regular heptagons are possible.
+There are also concave heptagon tilings possible in the Euclidean plane.

 The regular heptagon has a double lattice packing of the Euclidean plane of packing density approximately 0.89269.
 This has been conjectured to be the lowest density possible for the optimal double lattice packing density of any convex set, and more generally for the optimal packing density of any convex set.